|

 timber is in yours

-agreement, he said.
-Now, tell me everything you know
+an agreement, he said.
+Now, tell me everything you

-of my sons murder, starting with the name of the man who
+know of my sons murder, starting with the name of the man

-Wolfram watched the fat little woman, elf-boy and the dwarf slowly
+Wolfram was watching the fat little woman, elf-boy and the dwarf

 Another beggar had taken up residence on his patch of wasteland,